RaulSanchezVazquez/serverless_xgboost/README.md

 # Step 3: Use Chalice to deploy your model.

-In this section we will use Chalice in order to deploy our serverless infraestructure in AWS.
-You will first need to set up your AWS credentials as show in the following [link](https://github.com/aws/chalice).
+In this section, we will use Chalice in order to deploy our serverless infrastructure in AWS.
+You will first need to set up your AWS credentials as shown in the following [link](https://github.com/aws/chalice).
 Once your AWS account and your credentials are all in place, we will only need to:

-- Create a new python environment.
-- Install the `chalice` package.
+- Create a new python environment and install the `chalice` package.
-- Build a chalice project, which contain our XGboost JSON dump and python script to fetch scores.
+- Clone the minimalist chalice project that contains our XGboost model dump.
-- Test locally and deploy to production.
+- Local test and deploy to production.

+## Create a new python environment and install the `chalice` package.

-So first create the python environment, you can use your vaborite environment management, in this example I'll use conda:
+First, create the python environment.
+You can use your favorite environment management tool, in this example I'll use conda:
 ```
 $ conda create --name chalice_xgboost python=3.7.3
 $ conda activate chalice_xgboost